esheldon/kmeans_radec/README.md

 # did we converge?
 print("converged?",self.converged)

-# the index to the nearest center for each point in X
+# labels are the index to the nearest center for each point in X
 print("labels size:",km.labels.size)

 # how many in each cluster?
 Should be fairly uniform